Skip to content

 SpeciesD. carolinensis

-Also Featured In: Gray Birds that You’ll Find in MinnesotaBirds that Live in Manitoba
+Also Featured In Gray Birds that You’ll Find in MinnesotaBirds that Live in Manitoba

 20. Yellow-Rumped Warbler

-The Yellow-rumped Warbler (Setophaga coronata) is a migratory bird species that can be found throughout North America.
+The Yellow-rumped Warbler (Setophaga coronata) is a migratory bird species throughout North America.

-It has an extensive range, from the Pacific and Atlantic coats of the US to Canada and Central America, with a concentration in northern areas during breeding season.
+It has an extensive range, from the Pacific and Atlantic coasts of the US to Canada and Central America, with a concentration in northern areas during the breeding season.

-These birds migrate southwards for wintering grounds where they find plentiful food sources such as insects and berries.
+These birds migrate southwards for wintering grounds, where they find plentiful food sources such as insects and berries.

-They are easily identified by their yellow patches on either side of their tails, along with white underparts, gray back feathers and two distinct crown stripes.
+They are easily identified by their yellow patches on either side of their tails, white underparts, gray back feathers, and two distinct crown stripes.

-One black or greyish-brown above the eyes extending towards its neck banded in yellow or light brown colouration.
+One black or greyish-brown above the eyes extends towards its neck and is banded in yellow or light brown.

-Furthermore, these warblers have strong legs which allow them to cling onto branches while hunting for prey making them adept at maneuvering through tree cover quickly.
+Furthermore, these singers have strong legs, which allow them to cling to branches while hunting for prey, making them adept at maneuvering through tree cover quickly.

-All together this makes the Yellow-rumped Warbler an attractive backyard visitor year round.Scientific classification:
+Altogether, this makes the Yellow-rumped Warbler an attractive backyard visitor year-round.

 KingdomAnimalia